rogsme/yams.media/content/config/radarr.md

 ### Checking if everything worked

-To check If everything is working corrently, In "System" go to "Status".
+To check If everything is working correctly, In "System" go to "Status".
 In "Health", you should see "No issues with configuration".
 If you don't see that message, go back in the tutorial and try to fix it!

 [![radarr-17](/pics/radarr-17.png)](/pics/radarr-17.png)